Rainier-Digital-Solutions/rds-2.0/content/blogs/why-custom-websites-are-a-game-changer-for-small-business-owners.md

 #### Pairing Next.js with a Headless Content Management Solution

 To truly empower your website, it's essential to combine Next.js with a headless content management solution (CMS).
 This approach frees your content team to manage website content seamlessly.
-Rainier Digital Solutions recommends <a href="https://sanity.io" target="_blank" class="font-bold text-primary hover:text-primary/50">Sanity.io</a> as a headless website builder, and offers a custom page builder interface for your content team.
+Rainier Digital Solutions recommends <a href="https://sanity.io" target="_blank" className="font-bold text-primary hover:text-primary/50">Sanity.io</a> as a headless website builder, and offers a custom page builder interface for your content team.
 However, we can integrate into any headless CMS, including repurposing your existing Wordpress site as a headless CMS.

 By choosing Rainier Digital Solutions to build your custom website and integrating it with a headless CMS, you'll harness the power of SEO optimization, fast-loading pages, and content management freedom.

 ##### Don't let templated solutions hold your business back!

-<a href="/contact" class="font-bold text-primary hover:text-primary/50">Contact Us</a> today to boost your online presence and drive success.
+<a href="/contact" className="font-bold text-primary hover:text-primary/50">Contact Us</a> today to boost your online presence and drive success.